 2018 State Hazard Mitigation Plan (SHMP) Update

-The next Working Group meeting will be held in December to develop action implementation plans.
-Please check back for the date and additional details or contact Hazard Mitigation Planner Stephanie Smith for more information: Stephanie.A.Smith@vermont.gov, 802-242-5362.
+The next Working Group meeting will be held on Wednesday, December 13 from 1-4pm in Waterbury to develop action implementation plans.
+Please contact Hazard Mitigation Planner Stephanie Smith for more information: Stephanie.A.Smith@vermont.gov, 802-242-5362.

 - VISION: Vermont will be safe and resilient in the face of climate change and natural disasters.